-If you’re travelling around South America, a visit to Argentina’s capital city of Buenos Aires is a must.
-With its stately architecture and jacaranda-lined boulevards, backpacking in Buenos Aires is a joy.
-Reasons to visit include its legendary steaks, seductive tango and late-night parties.
-Here is the best backpacking Buenos Aires itinerary.
-It includes locals’ tips, what to do and the most stylish and affordable places to stay.
+If you’re travelling to Argentina, a visit to its capital city of Buenos Aires is a must.
+With its stately architecture and jacaranda-lined boulevards, it’s known as the ‘Paris of South America.’
+I spent several days in Buenos Aires as part of my one month South America itinerary and loved its legendary steaks and seductive tango.
+Here is the best 4 day Buenos Aires itinerary, including locals’ tips, what to do and great places to stay.

 This post may contain affiliate links.
 If you make a purchase, I receive a small commission at no extra cost to you.
 As an Amazon Associate I earn from qualifying purchases.
 For more information, read my disclaimer.